-- Open ArcCatalog.
-This can be done by navigating to All Apps followed by the ArcGIS Folder.
-Within the ArcGIS folder, select ArcCatalog.
-The icon is a yellow file cabinet containing a ArcCatalog globe.
-Note that you can also use a Task Bar or Desktop shortcut if they are available on your machine. - Once ArcCatalog loads, navigate to your Exercise_14 folder. - □ Right-click in the folder space then choose New followed by File Geodatabase.
-Name the file geodatabase transport_data.gdb. - □ Inside of the new geodatabase, create a feature dataset called transportation by right-clicking inside of the geodatabase then selecting New followed by New Feature Dataset. - □ In the first screen, set the name to transportation.
-Click Next. - □ Set the coordinate system to NAD 1983 UTM Zone 17N.
-This is available at the following location: Projected Coordinate Systems \rightarrow UTM → NAD 1983.
-Click Next. - □ You do not need to set a vertical coordinate system.
-Just click Next. - □ You do not need to change the tolerance settings.
-Just click Finish. - □ Enter the new feature dataset.
-Right-click then select Import followed by Feature Class (multiple).
-This will open the Feature Class to Geodatabase (multiple) Tool. - For the Input Features, navigate to the Exercise_14 folder and select the morgantown_roads.shp file.
+Open the Catalog View.
+This can be done by navigating the view tab and selecting the Catalog View button in the Windows section.

+- Once the Catalog View loads, navigate to your Exercise_14 folder. - □ Right-click in the folder space then choose New followed by File Geodatabase.
+Name the file geodatabase transport_data.gdb. - Double click to navigate inside of your new file geodatabase.
+Inside of, create a feature dataset called transportation by right-clicking inside of the geodatabase then selecting New followed by New Feature Dataset. - Set the name to transportation.
+You do not need to change any other settings.
+Click Run to execute the tool.

+- Double click to enter the new feature dataset.
+Right-click then select Import followed by Feature Class(es).
+This will open the Feature Class to Geodatabase Tool. - ☐ For the Input Features, navigate to the Exercise_14 folder and select the morgantown_roads.shp file.
 You do not need to change any additional settings here.
-Click OK to execute the tool.
+Click Run to execute the tool.

 You are now ready to build a network dataset from the roads that were just added to the geodatabase.
-Manage

-□ Inside of the feature dataset, right-click then select New followed by Network Dataset.
-This will open the New Network Dataset Wizard.
+Inside of the feature dataset, right-click then select New followed by Network Dataset.
+This will open the Create Network Dataset Tool.

-Note: If this option is not available you need to activate the Network Analyst
+Note: If this option is not available you need to activate the Network Analyst Extension.

-Extension.
 Do so by going to Customize followed by Extensions.
 Make sure Network Analyst is checked.